 - Sarong (for women) or a shemagh or similar (for men).
 These are seriously versatile items that can be used to cover up when necessary.

 - Waterproof/dustproof airtight bags to protect electronic equipment.

 - Sleeping bag or sleep sheet.

 - Travel towel.

-* This page is not in any way sponsored.
-Although affiliate links are used throughout this page to help pay for the upkeep of the site, I received no compensation or incentive for mentioning these products in this article, they are simply products that I have used myself over a period of many years travelling and am happy to recommend them to you.
+This page is not in any way sponsored.
+Although affiliate links are used throughout this page (at no extra cost to you if you use them) I received no compensation or incentive for mentioning these products in this article, they are simply products that I have used myself over a period of many years travelling and am happy to recommend them to you.